 This is another blog post which parallels one of my pre-existing lectures.
 In explaining the reactions to modernism in the late 20th-century, I use Seaside as an illustration, as it is very clear how the ideas were put into practice.
 I visited Seaside for the first time in 1994, and on this trip I was most interested in seeing how it had evolved and changed in the intervening years.
 I found that most of the original architectural and planning ideas had stood the test of time quite well, but at the same time I felt that the earlier promise and innocence of Seaside had been lost.
 I don’t think the fault is with the design, but rather mainly reflects the direction in which our society has moved in the past thirty years.

 The first innovation at Seaside is the Plan.
-It shows some of the major ideas: a central commercial area on the state highway which runs along the shore, a combination of gridded and radial streets out into the neighborhoods, clear locations for the community, civic and other scared uses, a hierarchy of street types which determines which building types go, and a relative lack of buildings between the highway and the Gulf, allowing public views and access to the water rather than walling it off for the few.
+It shows some of the major ideas: a central commercial area on the state highway which runs along the shore, a combination of gridded and radial streets out into the neighborhoods, clear locations for the community, civic and other sacred uses, a hierarchy of street types which determines which building types go where, and a relative lack of buildings between the highway and the Gulf, allowing public views and access to the water rather than walling it off for the few.
 Residential streets are shared by cars and pedestrians, plus there are walkways at the rear of all the residential lots, which lead to beach pavilions across the highway.

 The second innovation at Seaside was the Code, which was a radical revamping of zoning.
 Instead of specifying all the things and places where and how you couldn’t build, in every district house location and type was spelled out, and architects had a clear direction to follow.
 This differs markedly in different places in the town, the intention being that the building designs support the overall character of the various public spaces.
 There are small-scale streets, grander streets, streets where the houses determine a street wall, streets where the ambience is more that of small bungalows.